Do you want to keep some emergency food in your car in case of breakdowns, getting stranded, or if you need to bug out?

 - Cereal-based granola bars: Choose individually wrapped in foil packages for the best shelf life.
 They will still get crumbly after a while but taste fine.
 Nut-based granola bars will go rancid faster.

 - Low-fat protein bars: Look for those that don’t have much fat, as the fat will quickly go rancid in hot temperatures.

 - Pop-Tarts: Because these are primarily carbs, they could probably survive even if you forgot to rotate them.

 - Instant oatmeal in foil packets: Choose ones without dairy for the best shelf life.
 Plain oats also store well in the car.

-- Cheese and peanut butter crackers: Even though they have a lot of fat in them, they are usually loaded with preservatives that help them last a long time regardless of storage conditions.
+- Cheese and peanut butter crackers: Even though they have a lot of fat, they are usually loaded with preservatives that help them last a long time, regardless of storage conditions.

 - Falafel or hummus mix: This is a good healthy food option to keep in your car for emergencies.
 It’s not ideal for humid climates, though, unless you store it in Mylar or another material that won’t let vapor through.

 - Jerky: As discussed in the previous section, jerky is suitable for cold weather but not hot.